 |Visual Basic Note|

-It is not necessary to have a thorough understanding of inheritance, but you may find it useful to refer to Inheritance in Visual Basic.
+It is not necessary to have a thorough understanding of inheritance, but you may find it useful to refer to NOT IN BUILD: Inheritance in Visual Basic.

 If you want to create custom controls to use on Web Forms, see Developing Custom ASP.NET Server Controls.

 - Walkthrough: Authoring a Composite Control with Visual Basic

 Shows how to create a simple composite control in Visual Basic.